Isla del Frío

-Isla del Frío is a small uninhabited island off the southern coast of Puerto Rico.
+Isla del Frío (Spanish for 'cold island') is a small uninhabited island off the southern central coast of the main island of Puerto Rico.
 Together with Caja de Muertos, Gatas, Morrillito, Ratones, Cardona, and Isla de Jueyes, Isla del Frío is one of seven islands ascribed to the municipality of Ponce.
 Like Isla de Jueyes, the island is considered part of barrio Vayas.

 Location

 The island, sometimes erroneously considered a key (or, cay), and sometimes erroneously spelled Isla del Erio, is located approximately 980 ft south of the mainland Puerto Rican shore at the mouth of Rio Inabon.
 The closest populated point on the mainland is Hacienda Villa Esperanza, located in barrio Vayas; however the closest geographic point on the mainland is barrio Capitanejo in Ponce.
 The island has an area of 2.89 cuerdas (one cuerda equals 0.97 acres).
 It is located at latitude 17.96444° and longitude -66.55639°.

 Geography and climate

 The island is a small 6-foot flat-topped island and consists mostly of brush.
 The climate is dry and the island supports dry forest.